BardisRenos/AppNetCompany/README.md

 ```

 ### Kubernetes
 This is a Kubernetes file (manifests) the format is .yml formatting.
+The file contains both the Deployment and Service type.

 ```
 apiVersion: apps/v1